lciscon/IPL-Microlab/README.md

 https://lciscon.github.io/IPL-Microlab/

-## General instructions
+## Component library instructions

+Each component has a code associated with it (e.g. E115) that consists of a letter followed by a number.
+The letters break the library down by (E)lectrical, (N)uts & Bolts, and (H)ardware.

 ###  Adding Components

-Each component has a code associated with it (e.g. E115) that consists of a letter followed by a number.
+Each component has a corresponding markdown file within the Components subdirectory.
+There is a template for that file located in the Components/template subdirectory.

+1. Make a copy of the component template file.
+2. Name the file to match the component ID (e.g. E245.md)
+3.